Vipera dinniki: Geographic range

 Vipera dinniki is found from Russia (Great Caucasus) and Georgia (high mountain basin of the Inguri River), eastward to Azerbaijan.

 According to Nikolsky (1916), the type locality is "upper reaches of the Malaya Laba 8000 feet [2438 m] above sea level ... and Svanetia, 7000 feet [2134 m] above sea level."
 According to Nilson et al. (1995), Vedmederja et al. (1986) restricted the type locality to "Malaya Laba" through lectotype selection.
 Orlov and Tuniyev (1990) give the lectotype locality as "Upper reaches of the Mala (Small) Laba River, Northern Caucasus".

 Habitat

 The preferred natural habitats of V. dinniki are forest, shrubland, grassland, and rocky areas, at altitudes of 1,500–2,800 m.

 Reproduction

 V. dinniki is viviparous.
 Mating occurs in April and May, and young are born in August and September.
 Litter size is 3–7 newborns.

 Conservation status

 This species, V. dinikki, is classified as vulnerable according to the IUCN with the following criteria: B1ab(iii,v) (v3.1, 2009).
-This indicates that the population occupies a severely fragmented area over a range of less than 20,000 km^{2} (7,772 mi ^{2}).
+This indicates that the population occupies a severely fragmented area over a range of less than 20000 km2.
 A continued decline in habitat size or quality and in population is expected.